Understanding Dementia and Alzheimer’s Disease

 - Problems with balance and coordination

-It can be incredibly difficult to determine when it’s time to move a loved one into a memory care community.
-However, as memory problems progress, it may be necessary for your loved one to have 24-hour supervision in order to remain safe.
+It can be incredibly challenging to determine when it’s time to move a loved one into a memory care community.
+Adapted from the Alzheimer’s Association, the following questions can help you consider whether your loved one could benefit from living in one of Enlivant’s memory care communities:

 - Is your loved one becoming unsafe in his or her current home?

 - Is the health of your loved one at risk?